djeada/Linux-Notes/notes/networking.md

 It is important to note that the route command only affects the routing table for the current session.
 If you want to make changes to the routing table that will persist after a reboot, you will need to modify the `/etc/network/interfaces` file or use a different method, such as the `ip` command or a graphical tool like the Network Manager.

-Overall, the route command is a useful tool for managing and troubleshooting network routes in Linux.
+Overall, the route command is a useful tool for managing and troubleshooting network routes.
 By understanding how to use it, you can more easily control the path that network packets take through your network.

 ## Network Manager daemon